econdojo/econdojo/README.md

 }
 ```

-Grounded in first principles, my research develops algorithmic solutions for complex economic systems at the intersection of `artificial intelligence`, `game theory`, and `statistical inference`.
-One line of my research develops time and frequency-domain approaches to dynamic equilibrium models with strategic agents.
+Grounded in first principles, my research develops algorithmic solutions for complex social systems at the intersection of `artificial intelligence`, `economics`, and `statistics`.
+One line of my research develops time-domain and frequency-domain approaches to dynamic equilibrium models with strategic agents.
 Another line develops Bayesian methods for estimating large-scale structural models.
 These tools are applied to study economic policy, asset prices, and social networks.
 Recently, I like to train neural nets regularized by economic theory.
 My previous research studies the evolution of cooperative and altruistic human behavior.

-As an educator, I teach economics, statistics, and computer science to both high school and college students.
-I also co-founded [Business School 101](https://www.youtube.com/@BusinessSchool101), a rapidly growing YouTube channel dedicated to providing practical business education to a broad audience.
+As an educator, I teach economics, statistics, and computer science with comprehensive open-source curricula on GitHub.
+I also co-founded [Business School 101](https://www.youtube.com/@BusinessSchool101), a YouTube channel with over 100k subscribers democratizing business education.
 Beyond the classroom, I am a thematic investor for space economy and have rich experience in derivative trading.

 Check out my channels on [YouTube](https://www.youtube.com/@econdojo), [Discord](https://discord.gg/SsrNPEeP2P), and [X](https://x.com/econdojo) for more, and [email](mailto:econdojo@gmail.com) me if you have any questions.
 Feel free to [sponsor](/sponsor.jpg) (preferably via Dogecoin) the open-source content of this homepage.